 Grandparents can also open 529 accounts with a grandchild as a beneficiary.
 On the surface, this would seem to reduce the student’s EFC because grandparent-owned assets don’t count toward it.

 However, distributions from grandparent-owned accounts count as income for the beneficiary.
 While the money isn’t taxed if it’s used for school purposes, it does count as student income on the next year’s FAFSA.
-That means that 50 percent of the distribution would count toward the student’s EFC.
+That means that 50 percent of the distribution would count toward the student’s EFC two years after the distribution is used for educational expenses.

-If a grandparent wants to contribute to college, consider using the grandparent-owned account to fund the last year of college, at which point the year’s taxable income won’t matter.
+If a grandparent wants to contribute to college, consider using the grandparent-owned account to fund the last two years of college, at which point the year’s taxable income won’t matter.

 Extra State Benefits for a 529